Statistical inference for the probability of necessity for causal attribution: Statistical inference without the monotonicity assumption

 In the first step, we randomly split the sample into $K$ parts with equal size.
-For each $k$, the sample indexed by $I_k$ is viewed as the main sample and $I_\bk$ as the auxiliary sample.
-In the second step, we obtain estimators $\tilde\eta^{(k)}$ of $\eta$ and $\tilde d^{(k)}(V)$ of the non-smooth function $d(V)$ with the auxiliary sample $I_\bk$; and then in the third step we estimate the bound $(L,U)$ using the main sample $I_k$ and the nuisance estimators obtained in the previous step, by evaluating the efficient influence functions given in Theorem \ref{thm:eif}.
+In the second step, we obtain estimators $\widetilde\eta^{(k)}$ and $\widetilde d^{(k)}(V)$ using $I_\bk$; and then in the third step we estimate $L$ and $U$ by evaluating the efficient influence functions in Theorem \ref{thm:eif} using $I_k$.
 In the last step, we aggregate the estimators for $k=1,\ldots,K$ to obtain the final bound estimators.